Mabel Pines: Behind the scenes

-Mabel is based on series' creator Alex Hirsch's own twin sister Ariel Hirsch.
+Mabel is based on series creator Alex Hirsch's twin sister, Ariel Hirsch.
 Growing up, she had a personality that was close to that of Mabel's, similarly to Alex having one that was like Dipper's.
 Mabel was voiced by actress Kristen Schaal.
 Alex has stated in the past that Kristen was always his first choice as the voice of Mabel.
 She first appeared in the unreleased pilot made for Gravity Falls in 2010 by House of Cool Studios, which Alex Hirsch used to pitch the series to Disney Channel.